When You Can’t Sleep in Japan, at Night…

-Both feel alienated from their partners, Charlotte can’t sleep and her husband can, John talks to her not with her, and he dismisses her putting her down to favour of Faris’ bubblehead Kelly.
-Scenes with Ribisi show John’s unseeing his partners needs and feelings, and the effect of this on Charlotte.
+Both feel alienated from their partners, Charlotte can’t sleep and her husband can, John talks to her not with her, and he dismisses her putting her down in favour of Faris’ bubblehead Kelly.
+Scenes with Ribisi show John’s unseeing his partner’s needs and feelings, and the effect of this on Charlotte.

 John doesn’t see the loneliness his wife is feeling when he returns her from his shoot.
 The only affection John shows is for his work and he’s kind of flirty with Kelly.
 So their work connection with Kelly understandably niggles Charlotte.